edgedb/edgedb/docs/guides/migrations/guide.rst

 Now what happens if we now want to change ``multi friends`` to an ``array<str>``?
-If we were simply changing a scalar property to another property it would be easy, because EdgeDB would prompt us for a conversion expression.
-But a change from a link to a property is different:
+If we were simply changing a scalar property to another property it would be easy, because EdgeDB would prompt us for a conversion expression, but a change from a link to a property is different:

 .. code-block:: sdl